masoudrahimi39/SpeedyShortcuts/README.md

   ```php
 git clone https://github.com/masoudrahimi39/SpeedyShortcuts.git
 ```
-3. Copy files in the *shortcuts for ubuntu* folder to `/usr/local/bin` directory:
+3. Copy files in the *shortcuts_for_ubuntu* folder to `/usr/local/bin` directory:
   ```php
 cp -r /tmp/Shortcuts_for_ubuntu /usr/local/bin
 ```
-4. Give permission to files in `Shortcuts_for_ubuntu`:
+4. Grant permission to files in `Shortcuts_for_ubuntu`:
 ```php
 sudo chmod -R 764 /usr/local/bin/Shortcuts_for_ubuntu
 ```
-5. install `xclip` package by running the below command in the terminal:
+5. install the `xclip` package by running the below command in the terminal:
 ```php
 sudo apt-get install xclip
 ```